Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 Topline data from Phase III trials of Ciprofloxacin DPI and Amikacin Inhale expected 1H 2017

-- Topline data from Amikacin Inhale Phase III trial for treatment of mechanically ventilated patients with Gram-negative pneumonia expected mid-2017.
+- Topline data from Amikacin Inhale Phase III trial for treatment of mechanically ventilated patients with gram-negative pneumonia expected mid-2017.

 - Topline data from Ciprofloxacin DPI Phase III trial for treatment of non-CF bronchiectasis expected 1H 2017.